TDAS-Dev/DecentralizedLibrary/README.md

 Project Team Page
 1. Abiola to fill in his details for the Project Team Page
+2. Introduce the buttons for the stack
+background-color: #feae96;
+background-image: linear-gradient(315deg, #feae96 0%, #fe0944 74%);

 Home Page
 1. Complete the styling of the cards for each book and for the page as a whole (Tonight)